 When you optimise your fitness, you improve your concentration skills, stamina and fatigue resistance and thereby might be enhancing your safety on the road.

 Physical Fitness and Elderly Drivers

 It has been found that drivers have to make about 15 major decisions for each kilometre driven, each requiring almost immediate action.
 Experience and mature judgment are important, but older drivers often process information more slowly.
-Older drivers are generally safe and conscientious drivers - for some seniors the physical changes of aging can however interfere with driving responsibly and safely.
+Older drivers are generally safe and conscientious drivers - for some seniors, the physical changes of ageing can, however, interfere with driving responsibly and safely.

 It is important to note that driving skills of senior citizens might be improved by regular exercise.
 Older people who performed a physical conditioning program developed by researchers at Yale School of Medicine were able to maintain or enhance their driving performance, potentially leading to a safer and more independent quality of life.

 It is advised that elderly drivers exercise regularly.
 Physical fitness is essential to safe driving, especially for seniors.
 Exercise can be as simple as walking for at least 20 minutes five times a week.
 Gardening, golf, tennis, and other activities also are great ways to keep your body in top physical condition.

 Physical Fitness and Professional Drivers